 - Store in the refrigerator in an air-tight container for up to four days.

-WHAT TO SERVE WITH A TOMATO TART
+WHAT SHOULD I SERVE WITH A VEGAN TOMATO AND SPINACH TART?

 This would be a wonderful addition to your Easter or Mother’s Day brunch table.
 It also makes a lovely light dinner served with a side salad.